chb/smart-docs/reference/data_model/index.md

 {% include example_format_tabs_top.html %}

 <div class='simple_box'>
-  This is highly preliminary, not a commitment or final version of any particular API or data model.
-This is purely for internal collaboration and preview purposes.
+  <p>This is highly preliminary, not a commitment or final version of any
+  particular API or data model.
+This is purely for internal collaboration and preview purposes.</p>

+  {% include githublink %}
 </div>